- FindLaw /

 Once you set up your LLC, register for a business tax account with the Vermont Department of Taxes.
 This process also generates your Vermont tax identification number.
 Most businesses will need to do this.
 This tax account handles all Vermont tax activities for your business, including income tax, sales tax, use taxes, etc.

 You will be subject to both state taxes and federal income taxes.
-There are two ways LLC can be taxed: the LLC can be a pass-through organization, in which case each member is taxed individually, or taxed as a corporation.
+There are two ways LLCs can be taxed: the LLC can be a pass-through organization, in which case each member is taxed individually, or taxed as a corporation.

 Business and Tax Requirements in Vermont